moshiko1988/js-modules-study/study.md

 This presents the benefit of modifying `require`d modules in one file, and having the changed module in other files that use it.

+## Response

+Open a pull request with your response.
+It should include the changes you made during your lab exercises.